toralf/torutils/README.md

 4. ignore a connection attempt from an ip hosting < 2 relays if 1 inbound connection is already established _[***]_
 5. ignore a connection attempt if 2 inbound connections are already established

-_[*]_ a 3-digit number of (changing) ips are blocked currently _[**]_ about 100 ips do "tunnel" rule 4 and 5 daily _[***]_ Having _jq_ not being installed would still work.
+_[*]_ a 3-digit number of ips are blocked currently _[**]_ about 50 ips per day do "tunnel" rule 4 and 5 _[***]_ Needs jq, but would work without jq being installed.
-But that would have an impact for 2 remote Tor relays running at the same ip.
+But that would affect 2 Tor relays running at the same ip.
-If both want to talk to the local filtered ORPort, then the first can initiate its connection.
+If both want to talk to the local filtered ORPort, then as soon as one of both established a connection the connection attempts from the other are ignored.
-But now the 2nd has to wait till the local Tor relay opens an outbound connection to it.
+That relay has to wait till the local Tor relay opens a connection to it.

 ### Installation and configuration hints

-This document covers IPv4 mostly.
+Only the IPv4 case is covered.
-For IPv6 just replace "4" with "6" or simply add "6" where needed and adapt the line numbers.
+For IPv6 replace "4" with "6" or simply add "6" where needed and adapt the line numbers.

-If the detection of the configured relays doesn't work (line [133](ipv4-rules.sh#L133)) for you, then:
+If the detection of the local Tor relays doesn't work (line [133](ipv4-rules.sh#L133)), then:
-1. define them in the environment, eg.:
+1. specify them in the environment, eg.:
     ```bash
     export CONFIGURED_RELAYS="1.2.3.4:443"
     export CONFIGURED_RELAYS6="[cafe::beef]:9001"
     ```
 1. -and/or- create a pull requests to fix it ;)

-Allow inbound to additional local network services by:
+Allow inbound traffic to additional local network services by:
-1. define them in the environment, eg.:
+1. specifying them in the environment, eg.:
     ```bash
     export ADD_LOCAL_SERVICES="1.2.3.4:80 1.2.3.4:993"
     export ADD_LOCAL_SERVICES6="[dead:beef]:25"
     ```
 1. -or- hard code them in line [85](ipv4-rules.sh#L85)
-1. -or- edit the default policy in line [6](ipv4-rules.sh#L6) to accept any TCP inbound traffic not matched by any rule:
+1. -or- edit the default policy in line [6](ipv4-rules.sh#L6) to accept any TCP inbound traffic not matching an iptables rule:
     ```bash
     iptables -P INPUT ACCEPT
     ```

-If you do not use the Hetzner [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/), then
+If you do not use Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/), then
-1. remove the `addHetzner()` code, at least its call in line [158](ipv4-rules.sh#L158)
+1. remove the `addHetzner()` code, at least that call in line [158](ipv4-rules.sh#L158)
 1. -or- just ignore it

 ## query Tor via its API